Testing of Drinking Water

 Tourism operators, who rely on private water wells, are required by law to have their water supply tested for the presence of bacteria.
 This testing must be done every three months, or part thereof, during a calendar year when the tourism establishment is open to guests.

 What type of testing is available for drinking water?

-- Bacteria testing measures both total coliform and E. coli.
+Bacteria testing measures both total coliform and E. coli.
 Bacteria tests provide a general indication of the condition of the well and plumbing system.
 They also help to identify contamination by more serious sources of bacteria, such as sewage or manure.
 Chemistry testing measures the most common chemicals found in drinking water on PEI, that are important to human health or for aesthetic considerations.